 Calling all consultants, coaches, researchers, clinicians, teachers, students and anyone else interested in the field of human flourishing!
 Let’s get together and expand our network.
 In this informal event, you’ll have the opportunity to share your interests in positive psychology and make new connections.
 This event will take place on Thursday, February 15th at 5 pm ET and is hosted by Dr. Scott Glassman and Dr. Matthew Della Porta, faculty in PCOM’s Master of Applied Positive Psychology Program.
 You can register here.

-How can human flourishing open new pathways for the future of our world?
-I’ll be answering this question on Wednesday, June 14th at 7 pm ET / 4 pm PT in a virtual MAPP information event.
+What is human flourishing?
+I’ll be answering this question on Tuesday, March 5th at 7 pm ET / 4 pm PT in a virtual MAPP information event.
 Please join me there where I’ll also be presenting an overview of the Master of Applied Positive Psychology Program at PCOM and talking about how this program can have a transformative impact on your personal, academic, and professional life.
 You can register here.

 Large language AI models like ChatGPT are capable of responding to users with accurate empathy in surprisingly conversational ways.
 In this Psychology Today post, I talk about burnout, the possibilities of artificial empathy, and how AI might assist clinicians in providing mental health support.

 Katelyn Dory explains how PCOM’s Master of Applied Positive Psychology (MAPP) program is training her to promote positivity and mindfulness in institutions and workplaces.
 She also shares how PCOM’s community and faculty promote an inclusive, supportive learning environment.